Letanom/AI_Booking_Prediction_Frontend/README.md

 npm install
 npm start

-This will launch the app at http://localhost:3000.
+This app launch at http://localhost:3000.